RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ### Portfolio Website

-I came with this great solution to revise all the **HTML Tags**.
-The idea is "Portfolio website with Only HTML" it covers all the major as well as minor tags. and It needs much less time and it revises all the HTML.
-I even host with **Github Pages**.
+I came up with this brilliant idea to revise all the HTML tags.
+"Portfolio website with only HTML" is the concept, which includes all major and minor tags.
+Additionally, it takes significantly less time and revise all the HTML.
+Even hosting is done via **Github Pages**.
 <br>
 #### Here's Preview Image &rarr;